Quick Facts: Earning an Ed.D. in Alabama

 Educational Leadership Professional Groups

 - Council for Leaders in Alabama Schools (CLAS): CLAS is an umbrella organization that serves ten affiliate organizations in Alabama’s public schools and school systems (e.g. AASSP, AAESA, SSA, etc.).
 It represents 3,500+ members and offers its own Certified Instructional Leader (CIL) credential.
-Check out the section on Scholarships for administrators who want to pursue degrees or certification!
+Alabama administrators who wish to pursue degrees or certification should investigate the section on Scholarships!

 Note: National educator organizations also have funds and scholarships available for continuing education (e.g. Ed.D.).
 Browse through their websites and ask about opportunities.